 After signing photos, jerseys, shirts, posing for pictures and doing a quick television interview, Odegaard talked about the whirlwind event.

-Page 2 of 2 - “I had no idea what to expect, and this was just amazing,” said Odegaard, who will leave for the Olympics on Feb.
+“I had no idea what to expect, and this was just amazing,” said Odegaard, who will leave for the Olympics on Feb.
 2 or 3.
 “There is nothing more special than representing your country in the Olympics, and now, I can represent Norway and the Missouri Mavericks.”